ktamayop/static/intro.md

 ![](https://github.com/ktamayop/static/blob/master/karel-family.jpeg?raw=true)

 ### Hi there!
 I'm a Software Engineer with 12+ years of experience.
 I was born in Cuba and currently living in (and loving) Montevideo, Uruguay since March, 2017.
-I'm married, Yenny, and we have a gorgeus 4-month-old little girl Ema that's the world to us.
+I've been married to one of the best human beings on earth for seven years now - Yenny - and we have that gorgeus 4-month-old little girl in the picture above - Ema - that's the world to us.

 ### About Me
 I had contact with my first PC back in 1995 and I was hooked up forever with computers.
-I started learning BASIC and later Turbo Pascal in 1998 for a High School Programming Contest at my hometown in Cuba.
+I started learning BASIC and later Turbo Pascal in 1998 for a High School Programming Contest at my hometown.
 I got my Bachelor's Degree at University of Computer Sciences (UCI), Havana, Cuba in 2007.

 ## What I value:
 * Family